[searchwp_form id=1]

 These are the 8 items that I have found most essential when making amigurumi projects:

-Put your hands up if you have more yarn than time...yet you can't resist adding that new skein of silky soft, oh so squishy yarn to your collection!
-I unashamedly raise my right hand!
+Put your hands up if you have more yarn than time… yet somehow, that new skein of extra squishy, silky soft yarn always finds its way into your basket!

 2. Comfortable Crochet Hook